-Further phases of channel sampling continued on the Kearney, Joshua and Kerr veins during the quarter.
-Assay results released to date from both the drilling and channel sampling programme have been encouraging with significant gold intersections being identified (see press releases dated September 15, 2011, September 20, 2011, October 4, 2011 and October 20, 2011, November 28, 2011, January 12, 2012 April 5,2012 and June 11, 2012).
+Further phases of channel sampling continued on the Kearney, Joshua and Kerr veins during the third quarter.
+Assay results released to date from both the drilling and channel sampling programme have been encouraging with significant gold intersections being identified (see press releases dated September 15, 2011, September 20, 2011, October 4, 2011 and October 20, 2011, November 28, 2011, January 12, 2012 April 5, 2012, June 11, 2012 and September 25, 2012).
 Assay results from this programme will continue to be announced as and when they are received.
-The encouraging exploration results to date, has enabled a further expansion of the program to receive active ongoing consideration.

 In March 2012 the Company appointed ACA Howe International Ltd (Howe UK) to prepare an Interim Resource for the Omagh Gold Project to Canadian National Instrument NI 43-101 standard.
-The report would include drilling results and analyses received to April 2012, later extended to June 8, 2012 and would identify all resources discovered at that date.
-The report would also comment on the Company's Underground Mining Scoping Study.
-Subsequent to June 30, 2012 Galantas reported that it had received initial data from ACA Howe related to it's preparation of an NI 43-101 compliant mineral resource estimate and a Preliminary Economic Assessment (see press release dated July 3, 2012).
+During the third quarter Galantas reported that it had received initial data from ACA Howe related to it's preparation of an NI 43-101 compliant mineral resource estimate and a Preliminary Economic Assessment (see press release dated July 3, 2012).
+This report, which was based on drilling results and analyses received to June 8, 2012 identified all resources discovered at that date.
 The Company subsequently filed a complete Technical Report on SEDAR in August 2012.
-A second interim report is expected to be prepared later in the year on completion of the 15,000 metre drilling programme incorporating drilling results and analyses received subsequent to June 2012.
+A further updated report is expected to be prepared early in 2013 on completion of the 15,000 metre drilling programme incorporating drilling results and analyses received subsequent to June 2012.

-With regards to exploration outside the mine licence area licence OM4 covering an area of 252 square metres was granted for a two year period in early 2011.
-In addition during the first quarter Omagh Minerals was granted four new prospecting licenses in the Republic of Ireland in an area that forms a westerly extension to the existing OM4 license.
-Results accumulated from this fieldwork carried out within three areas of the OM4 license during the fourth quarter of 2011 suggests a broad, multi element, geochemical trend within OM4 which appears to intensify in an area towards the border with the Republic of Ireland.
-A desktop study to identify and plan off site exploration targets was completed during the second quarter with a view to commencing field work on these licences in the near future
+Omagh Minerals has six prospecting licences.
+The licence area OM1 encompasses the mine site as well as an area to the west of the mine site.
+With regards to exploration outside the mine licence area licence OM4 which was granted in early 2011 for a two year period covering an area of 252 square metres is an amalgamation of selected areas of old licence areas OM2 and OM3.
+In addition during the first quarter of 2012 Omagh Minerals was granted four new prospecting licences in the Republic of Ireland in an area that forms a westerly extension to the existing OM4 licence.
+Results accumulated from this fieldwork carried out within three areas of the OM4 licence during the fourth quarter of 2011 suggests a broad, multi element, geochemical trend within OM4 which appears to intensify in an area towards the border with the Republic of Ireland.